rajdeepadak/rajdeepadak/README.md

 - 📫 Contact me at  **rajdeepadak@iitb.ac.in** if you wish to know more about my work or at **rajdeepadak@gmail.com** to speak to me in general.

-- 📄 Areas of Interests: **Robotics and Control Systems, Machine Learning, Algorithms, Computational Geometry, Embedded Software Engineering**
+- 📄 Areas of Interests: **Scientific Computing and Visualization, Robotics and Optimal Control Theory, Algorithms, Deep Learning**

 - 🌱 I’m always learning **🌱**